Associate - Structures - Sydney, Leonard Ambrogi, surfing at one of his local Sydney beaches.

 “I am Italian and grew up in Rome, where you can still admire buildings that were designed several centuries ago.”

-Other significant projects which have benefitted from Leonard’s thirst for practical, easy to procure and smart solutions to lighten and speed up the construction process, include the 23-storey luxury residential development for One Palm on Palm Jumeirah in Dubai.
+Other significant projects which have benefitted from Leonard’s thirst for practical, easy to procure and smart solutions to lighten and speed up the construction process, include the recent Sydney Metro West – Eastern Tunnel Package project, where Leonard was leading the design of 4 large temporary steel platforms for plant and equipment access into 4 of the major Sydney CBD excavation shafts.

-He claims his BG&E work colleagues play a significant role in his work on every project, providing a work environment which enables him to discover innovation to reduce construction costs and timeframes, without discounts on safety.
+He claims his BG&E work colleagues play a significant role in his work on every project, providing an open and friendly work environment which enables him to get the best out of his skills.

-Leonard says, “Since I started working with BG&E I felt like part of a family, which backs me to express my talent as best I possibly can.”
+Leonard says, “Since I started working with BG&E I felt like part of a family, which helps me expressing my talent as best I possibly can.”

 As an Italian who swears by work-life balance, he can cook (and eat) pasta just as well as he can provide structural solutions.
 Leonard is also passionate about geography and history and can think of nothing better than when history crosses paths with architecture and engineering.